yaal-coop/canaille/doc/features.rst

 It can also being launched in your development environment, if you find that launching a Keycloak in a Docker container is too heavy for your little web application.

 It also fits well in continuous integration scenarios.
-Thanks to its :ref:`CLI <feature_cli>`, you can prepare data in Canaille, let your application interract with it, and then check the side effects.
+Thanks to its :ref:`CLI <feature_cli>`, you can prepare data in Canaille, let your application interact with it, and then check the side effects.

 Roadmap
 *******